givasile/effector/docs/docs/01_global_effect_intro.md

 ---
-title: Global effect intro
+title: Global Feature Effect
 ---

-???+ question "Why do we care about feature effect plots?"
+???+ question "Why do we care about (global) feature effect plots?"

      Because they are (probably) the simplest way to globally interpret a black-box model.

 Imagine you have trained a neural network to predict the expected daily bike rentals, like in this [tutorial](./tutorials/03_bike_sharing_dataset.md).